Fauces (throat): Faucitis

 Inflammation of the fauces, known as faucitis, is seen in animals.
 In cats, faucitis is usually a secondary disease to gingivitis but can be a primary disease.
 In this species faucitis is usually caused by bacterial and viral infections although food allergies need to be excluded in any diagnosis.
-Treatment is symptomatic and includes broad-spectrum antibiotics and in severe cases where cats are inappetant, corticosteroids (often given as depot forms, e.g. depomedrol) or chemotherapy (e.g. chlorambucil).
+Treatment is symptomatic and includes broad-spectrum antibiotics and in severe cases where cats are inappetent, corticosteroids (often given as depot forms, e.g. depomedrol) or chemotherapy (e.g. chlorambucil).